zhiguangxu/vim-settings/index.md

 ---
 layout: page
-title: my simple site
+title: vim settings
-tagline: Easy websites with GitHub Pages
+tagline: Default vim settings forked from jordanhudgens/vim-settings
 description: Testing how to build a Github page by following the minimal tutorial on making a simple website with GitHub Pages
 ---